B-UMMI/docker-images/ipyrad/0.9.56/README.md

 > Interactive assembly and analysis of RAD-seq data sets.

-> interactive toolkit for assembly and analysis of restriction-site associated genomic data sets (e.g., RAD, ddRAD, GBS) for population genetic and phylogenetic studies.
+> Interactive toolkit for assembly and analysis of restriction-site associated genomic data sets (e.g., RAD, ddRAD, GBS) for population genetic and phylogenetic studies.

 ## Usage